42coder/Algo_Online/algo_stan/README.md

 Also has 2 header files for some basic functions and classes used

+A GitHub repository of test cases can be found from [here](https://github.com/beaunus/stanford-algs)
 #### Legend & Notes:
 - dShort - Dijkstra Shortest Path algorithm
 - minCut - Karger's Min-Cut algorithm